1. Home>

 Due to the coronavirus pandemic, many of us are now familiar with furlough.
 It is a temporary leave of absence from work.
 This may be due to an economic crisis within a company, or matters affecting the entire country.

-This acts as a leave that employers temporarily provide, while keeping employees on the payroll without them working at all.
+This acts as a leave that employers temporarily enforce whilst keeping employees on the payroll without them working at all.
 In this case, the length of leave of absence will depend on the company’s ability to get back to business.

-Workers may need to take leave of absence for medical appointments.
-These can include the doctors, dentist, physiotherapists and counselling amongst other reasons.
+Workers may need to take a short leave of absence for medical appointments.
+These can include visiting doctors, dentists, physiotherapists and counselling, amongst other reasons.

 While there are statutory rights for this type of leave, companies normally grant it to their workers.
 It is an important aspect to include within your employee absence policy.